-It’s worth pointing out is the energy systems aren’t like a light switch.
+It’s worth pointing out that energy systems aren’t like a light switch.
 It’s not On or Off.
-Think about it more like 3 dimmer switches to get the mood lighting just right for the demand.
+Think about them more like 3 dimmer switches to get the mood lighting just right for the demand.

 You’ve got to take off hot to get in a good position, so you use that ATP-PC to clip in and go.
 But you quickly realize you aren’t sprinting like Mark Cavendish, so your body starts utilizing the glycogen in the glycolytic system, as your surge off the line settles into a supra-threshold effort.
 You can only hold for so long before either your reach peak oxygen consumption and blow up or settle in (the smart thing to do) and resort to racing.

-With these high intensity demands, there is a byproduct of a hydrogen ion that reaches peak, usually around 4 minutes.
-It’s termed acidosis and it actually interferes with other muscle processes.
-This is that fatigue you feel if you stay on the gas a bit too much and start to burn.
-The acidosis of H+ may be more of the cause of so called “burn” than the misnomer of lactate which is actually recirculated to produce more energy.
+With these high-intensity demands, a byproduct of hydrogen ions (H+) peak, usually around 4 minutes.
+It’s termed acidosis and it interferes with other muscle processes.
+This is the fatigue you feel if you stay on the gas a bit too much and start to burn.
+It's theorized that this acidosis of H+ may be more of the cause of so called “burn” than the misnomer of lactate which is actually recirculated to produce more energy.

 Here are some tips to get the most from your cross workouts:

 1) Don’t forget the steady state threshold work.
-Many only focus on the repeated high-intensity punches and by the end of cross season their efficiency is lacking for sustained work.
+Many athletes only focus on the repeated high-intensity punches and as a result their efficiency for sustained work is lacking before the end of cross season.

 Try this: 3-6x10min threshold pace, 5 min of rest between.